jxiao1/documents/docs/git/git_commands.rst

-    git checkout .		        #clear all the changes to the managed file in workspace git checkout -- filename	        #checkout single file git checkout branchname -- filename #checkout file in other branch, both stage and workspace will be changed.
+    git checkout .		        #clear all the changes to the managed file in workspace git checkout -- filename	        #checkout single file git checkout branchname -- filename #checkout file in other branch, both stage and workspace will be changed. git checkout -b branchname          #create and switch to the new branch

     git reset --soft <commit>	        #reset HEAD refernce, but not the content git reset --soft HEAD^		#revert the git commit